RedwindA/GPT-sovits-2-OpenAI/README-en.md

 docker compose up -d
 ```

+After starting, the service runs as an OpenAI TTS API service.
+The base_url is http://your_ip:5000/v1, and the complete url is http://your_ip:5000/v1/audio/speech, which can be filled in the application.

 ## Important Notes

 1. **Since docker is used, please ensure the container can correctly access the GPT-sovits API.**